-Built in 1849, Ship Inn Stanley has been transformed into a boutique storytelling hotel that allows guests to luxuriate in the local history of the building and town as much as it does in its impeccable styling and design.
+Built in 1849, Ship Inn Stanley (one of the 100 Unique Stays Across Australia in the Unique Boutique Accommodation category) has been transformed into a boutique storytelling hotel that allows guests to luxuriate in the local history of the building and town as much as it does in its impeccable styling and design.
 Here, Kerry shares her perfect day in and around these parts.

 It’s a 4.5-hour drive from Hobart and a 2.5-hour drive from Launceston to the tiny town of Stanley, which juts into Bass Strait on Tasmania’s rugged north-west coast, in a region known, rather irresistibly, as The Edge of The World.

 What to do

 Wake up at Ship Inn Stanley and roll out of a sumptuous king-sized bed dressed with soft linen bedding, enjoy fresh sourdough bread and Tasmanian jams in your suite and pamper yourself with the luxurious Salus bathroom products.
 Each suite tells a local tale… immerse yourself in the story of yours.

 Wander around the Ship Inn gardens, which sit under the towering Nut, the remains of an extinct volcanic plug.
 Take a short stroll to the port and soak in the views of Hursey Seafoods’ red fishing fleet moored under the Nut.